An12854/easy-linux-script/README.md

 # easy-linux-script
-Simple script to make my linux installs more automated.
+Simple script collection to make my linux installs more automated.

 Not much since I'm bad at this but it may interest you.